Microstrip Impedance Calculator

 For a 50 ohm target on that same stackup, Target Z0 mode solves Solved trace width at about 0.2970 mm, or 11.69 mil.
 The Target comparison row should be near zero because the solver picked the width that lands on the selected model's target.

-For a thin RF laminate example, Dk 3.48, H 0.10 mm, W 0.20 mm, and 18 um copper produce about 47.68 ohm with the IPC-2141 selection and about 54.08 ohm in the Hammerstad-Jensen comparison.
-That spread is a prompt to check model choice, copper assumptions, and the fabricator's preferred impedance table before treating either number as final.
+A thin RF laminate example with Dk 3.48, H 0.10 mm, W 0.20 mm, and 18 um copper produces about 47.68 ohm with IPC-2141 and about 54.08 ohm in the Hammerstad-Jensen comparison.
+That spread is a cue to confirm the preferred model, copper assumption, and impedance table with the fabricator.

 A troubleshooting case is a 150 ohm target on the default 0.18 mm dielectric height and 35 um copper.
-The tool reports that the target is outside the solvable width range for that stackup and model.
-Raise the dielectric height, lower the Dk, change the impedance target, or ask the fabricator whether that geometry is practical before forcing a very narrow trace.
+The target solve cannot reach that impedance with the selected stackup and model, so the validation message appears.
+Raising dielectric height, lowering Dk, changing the target, or using a different structure is more realistic than forcing an impractically narrow trace.

 FAQ: